Candace Cameron Bure Slams ‘All The Christians’ Upset Over Cheeky Picture Of Her Husband Copping A Feel

 “For all of the Christians that are questioning my post with my husband’s hand on my boob — my husband of 24 years — thinking it was inappropriate, it makes me laugh because it’s my husband.
 We have so much fun together,” Bure said in the series of videos, via The Daily Mail.

 Bure went on to say that Valeri “can touch me anytime he wants, and I hope he does,” saying that this is actually the sign of a strong marriage.
-The couple has been married since 1996 and have three children together, including a 20-year-old son just getting engaged.
+The couple has been married since 1996 and have three children together, including a 20-year-old son who just got engaged.

 The actress added in another video clip that she wasn’t too worried over the criticism, saying she doesn’t care who the photo may have offended and that she won’t police her man’s wandering hands.